JStateson/MacroViewer/README.md

 A tar with latest binaries can be downloaded if you do not wish to build the app

-The tar also has the sample macro html, txt and a sample signature xml
+The tar also has a sample macro html, two supplemental macro txt's and sample signatures

+You may copy any of the sample macros into your own macros.

+Images that are not URLs must be uploaded to your HP photo album